OrdinaryMagician/ibuki_m/README.md

 *"Saya keeps laughing at the name of this thing.
 I don't really get it."*

 A very potent timed explosive.
 Make sure to take cover, because it hits hard.
+Used through a dedicated keybind, rather than the inventory bar.

 ### Bootleg "Mischievous Ellen" Vodka *[Berserk]*